Earth Flix Cinema 4 Change

 The program has received support from many, but special thanks go out to Suzannah Cowley and Nigel Christensen of Nviro Media who have supported every screening and provided excellent short documentaries for multiple events, and to Craig Reucassel for helping get this program off the ground with the soft launch in December 2023.

-In the first year, over 1200 people attended our Earth Flix events.
+In the first year, over 1200 people attended our Earth Flix events (11 events).
 Each event includes a short documentary followed by a Q and A with special guests, some local and some involved in the film's creation.
+Together these films create a film festival and are all free for the community, share environmentally themed stories of loss and resilience, environmental champions, and information on koalas, native forests, sustainable building, regenerative agriculture and more, to help drive activism and inspire our communityNow in its third year, we are up to 2000 tickets at mid-2026 (17 events).

-Screening Future Council in Schools: Nominate a school to be involved in the next film screening proposed for April 2026
+September 2026 - Screening In-Schools: Nominate your school to be involved in the next film screening

-Click through to our short nomination form, its only 8 questions and will take just a few minutes to complete.
+Click through to our short nomination form, its only 8 questions and will take just a few minutes to complete, there is no obligation to book a screening, this only to start the conversation.

 Complete the nomination form here.